krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - You can also retrieve historical configurations of one or more resources,
 - you can receive a notification whenever a resource is created, modified or deleted.
 - You can view relationships between resources as well.
+- AWS Config – Managed Rule Checks
+  - Access key rotated periodically
+  - ALB HTTP to HTTPS redirection configured
+  - Unused EBS Volumes, unused Elastic IP
+  - Check if multi-az is configured for RDS
+  - Verify is S3 bucket has bucket-level encryption enabled
+  - Check if EC2 instance is managed by systems manager

 Secrets Manager:
 - This is another way that you can store secrets.